NOAA Tsunami Program

 National Tsunami Warning Center (NWS)

-The National Tsunami Warning Center in Palmer, Alaska, serves the continental United States, Alaska, Puerto Rico, the Virgin Islands, and Canada.
+The National Tsunami Warning Center in Palmer, Alaska, serves the continental United States, Alaska and Canada.

 Pacific Tsunami Warning Center (NWS)

-The Pacific Tsunami Warning Center in Honolulu, Hawaii, directly serves the Hawaiian Islands and the U.S. Pacific territories and is the primary international forecast center for the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific, and Cultural Organization's warning systems for the Pacific and Caribbean: the Pacific Tsunami Warning and Mitigation System and the Tsunami and Other Coastal Hazards Warning System for the Caribbean and Adjacent Regions.
+The Pacific Tsunami Warning Center in Honolulu, Hawaii, directly serves the Hawaiian Islands, the U.S. Pacific and Caribbean territories, and the British Virgin Islands and is the primary international forecast center for the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific, and Cultural Organization's warning systems for the Pacific and Caribbean: the Pacific Tsunami Warning and Mitigation System and the Tsunami and Other Coastal Hazards Warning System for the Caribbean and Adjacent Regions.

 Educating and Preparing Communities and the Public